 For the first time, Baeke Ranch will offer deer, quail and wild pig hunts.
 Overlooking the Santa Ynez Valley just northwest of Solvang, Baeke Ranch is located in Ballard Canyon Ranches, known locally as “Hog Valley.”
 The property is approximately 20 acres surrounded by open space and encompasses maze of game trails winding through chaparral scrub and coyote brush with large oak and pine cover.

 Hunters with a valid California hunting license may apply online at www.wildlife.ca.gov/licensing/online-sales.
 An $11.37 non-refundable application fee will be charged for each hunt choice.
 Successful applicants for each property will be allowed to bring a hunting partner or a non-hunting partner depending on the hunt.

-SHARE offers incentives to private landowners who allow wildlife-dependent recreational opportunities on their property.
-Participating landowners receive liability protection and may receive compensation for providing public access to or through their land for wildlife-dependent recreational activities.
-The goal of SHARE is to provide additional hunting, fishing and other recreational access on private lands in California.
-For more information about the Tejon Ranch wild pig hunts or SHARE, please visit http://www.dfg.ca.gov/wildlife/hunting/share/.
+These opportunities were made possible by the SHARE program, which offers incentives to private landowners who allow wildlife-dependent recreational opportunities on their property.
+Participating landowners receive monetary compensation and liability protection for providing limited public access to or through their land.
+The goal of the SHARE program is to provide additional hunting, fishing and other recreational access on private lands in California.
+For more information about SHARE opportunities please visit www.wildlife.ca.gov/hunting/share.